 Who Should Consider Accutane?

-Someone With Severe, Inflamed Acne
+If You’re Someone With Severe, Inflamed Acne

-Someone at Risk of Scarring
+If You’re Someone Who’s at Risk of Scarring

 I also like to assess someone’s risk for scarring.
 The types of inflammatory acne I mentioned, especially cystic and nodular, can cause permanent damage to the dermis layer in the form of scarring.
-In this case, I don’t mean dark or red marks that will fade over time.
-I’m referring to the pitting or indentations that can permanently alter the texture of someone’s skin.
+In this case, I don’t mean dark or red marks that will fade over time; I’m referring to the pitting or indentations that can permanently alter the texture of someone’s skin.
 If you’re at risk for this type of scarring, I would say Accutane is worth discussing with your doctor.

-Someone Who’s Tried Everything Else
+If You’re Someone Who’s Tried Everything Else

 Finally, be sure you’ve exhausted all other options.
 In general, I prefer to treat acne without prescriptions as much as possible.
 Why expose the skin to something harsh if it’s not necessary?
 Accutane is as harsh as it gets when it comes to acne treatments, so in my opinion, it should definitely be a last resort.
 Taking Accutane is also a big commitment.
 It requires regular blood work, a consistent home skincare routine to manage dryness, diligent sunscreen use, and monthly pregnancy tests for women.
 It’s certainly not a “quick fix.”